amirfarimani/DSI_Team_Project_Bank_Marketing/README.md

 3. **Data Analysis and Feature Engineering**: Identifying the most significant variables and preparing data for modeling.

-4. **Model Development**: Building and training various classification models (e.g., Logistic Regression, Decision Trees, Random Forest) to evaluate predictive accuracy.
+4. **Model Development**: Building and training various classification models to evaluate predictive accuracy.

 5. **Implementation and Monitoring**: Deploying the best-performing model and setting up monitoring protocols to ensure model relevance over time.
 This can be perform in live enviornment which is not applicable to our project.